apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Phys Locations
 --------------
-A table of physical locations which may be assigned to servers and Cache Groups, typically for the purpose of optimizing client routing.
+A table of physical locations which may be assigned to servers and :term:`Cache Group`\ s, typically for the purpose of optimizing client routing.
 Here they can be created, updated deleted and assigned.
 Each entry has the following columns:

 :Name:       The full name of the physical location
 :Short Name: A shorter, more human-friendly name for this physical location